leandrokanis/christian-system/preface.md

-brethren have carried some points, I undertake this work with a deep sense of its necessity, and with much anticipation of its utility, in exhibiting a concentrated view of the whole ground we occupy —of rectifying some extremes —of furnishing new means of
+brethren have carried some points, I undertake this work with a deep sense of its necessity, and with much anticipation of its utility, in exhibiting a concentrated view of the whole ground we occupy — of rectifying some extremes — of furnishing new means of

 defence to those engaged in contending with this generation for